Carolyn S. Gordon: Career

 Gordon has written or coauthored over 30 articles on isospectral geometry including work on isospectral closed Riemannian manifolds with a common Riemannian covering.
 These isospectral Riemannian manifolds have the same local geometry but different topology.
 They can be found using the "Sunada method," due to Toshikazu Sunada.
 In 1993 she found isospectral Riemannian manifolds which are not locally isometric and, since that time, has worked with coauthors to produce a number of other such examples.

 Gordon has also worked on projects concerning the homology class, length spectrum (the collection of lengths of all closed geodesics, together with multiplicities) and geodesic flow on isospectral Riemannian manifolds.

 Selected awards and honors

 In 2001 Gordon and Webb were awarded the Mathematical Association of America Chauvenet Prize for their 1996 American Scientist paper, "You can't hear the shape of a drum".
 In 1990 she was awarded an AMS Centennial Fellowship by the American Mathematical Society for outstanding early career research.
 In 1999 Gordon presented an AMS-MAA joint invited address.
 In 2010 she was selected as a Noether Lecturer.
 In 2012 she became a fellow of the American Mathematical Society and of the American Association for the Advancement of Science.
+She was also an AMS Council member at large from 2005 to 2007.
 In 2017 she was selected as a fellow of the Association for Women in Mathematics in the inaugural class.
 Gordon was featured in the Women's History Month tribute in the March 2018 edition of the AMS Notices.